Assistance programs Hampton and Colleton County South Carolina.

-General Emergency Assistance Program – This resource was created to help qualified residents in addressing various needs.
+- General Emergency Assistance Program – This resource was created to help qualified residents in addressing various needs.
 Cash assistance or referrals can be provided to address mortgage foreclosure situations, eviction prevention, utility disconnection, medications, lack of food, and more.
 This includes grant money for a partial rent or housing payment.

-Utility assistance from Low-Income Home Energy Assistance Program, or LIHEAP – Qualified low income families in Hampton and Colleton can get help paying for both summer cooling as well as winter heating bills.
+- Utility assistance from Low-Income Home Energy Assistance Program, or LIHEAP – Qualified low income families in Hampton and Colleton County can get help paying for both summer cooling as well as winter heating bills.
 LIHEAP offers Colleton and Hampton families direct cash assistance for energy bills, income management counseling, mediation in dealing with power companies, and energy educations/advice of how to save money.
-Specifically LIHEAP can help South Carolina families with.
+Specifically LIHEAP can help South Carolina families with all utility needs.